-Electron configuration is the arrangement of electrons in each energy level or orbit of an atom.
+Electron configuration is the arrangement of electrons in each energy level or shell of an atom.

-The atom only becomes stable when it is filled to the maximum level it can hold on the outer shell.
+- The atom only becomes stable when it is filled to the maximum level it can hold in the outer shell

-The octet rule is a rule of thumb that atoms of main-group elements must have 8 electrons in its valence shell.
+- The octet rule is a rule of thumb that works most of the time with some exceptions

 - For more information on valence electrons, please click here >>